 If you want to take your water savings to the next level, than the next most cost-effective option is to install a hot water reticulation system in your new home.
 Most of us don’t give a second thought as we let that water run down the drain as you wait for your nice hot shower!
 Well, warm water reticulation solves that problem by capturing the cold water lag in your hot water pipes and re-directing it into your rainwater tank or back into the water heater to be re-used.

 OUTDOOR WATER USAGE

 The last tip is to consider your external water usage.
-While those basic things like washing your car on the lawn, using drought-resistant native plants are import, what we want to focus on here is your sewerage.
+While basic things like washing your car on the lawn, and using drought-resistant native plants are important, what we want to focus on here is your sewerage.

 If your building on an un-sewered site, then installing a wastewater treatment plant with above-ground sprinklers is critical.
 These handy treatment systems are a great way to allow you to re-use your wastewater by putting it straight into the gardens or into the lawn!
 And if you want to take it to the extreme, you could put subsurface irrigation in to spread it over a large drought-resistant or your yard!